Yashwanthkumar-45/RAG-Chat-with-PDF-Gemini-AI/README.md

 This project is licensed under the MIT License.

 **Acknowledgments**<br></br>
-• OpenAI for their powerful APIs.
+• GeminiAI for their powerful APIs.
 • Streamlit for enabling rapid UI development.
-• LangChain and FAISS for robust data handling and vector similarity search.
+• LangChain and FAISS for robust data handling and vector similarity search.<br></br>